 - Inspire students' participation in good citizenship in its broader sense, as well as inside the classroom, in the school and as part of the greater community; and

-- Model the value of “We are Crew, not passengers,” in his or her classroom and school.
+- Model the value of "we are crew, not passengers," in their classroom and school.

 - A cash prize of $5,000

-- An invitation to attend the EL Education National Conference, with all expenses paid, and to receive the Award during the Opening Session of the National Conference
+- An invitation to attend the EL Education 2019 National Conference on October 17-19 in Atlanta, GA, with all expenses paid, to receive the award

-- An invitation to present a Master Class at the National Conference
+- An opportunity to present a Master Class at a future National Conference

-This award is made possible by the generous support of Lee Klingenstein, Founding Board Chair of EL Education.
+The Klingenstein Teacher Award is made possible by Lee Klingenstein, Founding Chair of the EL Education Board of Directors.